 - 2 medium beets – or 4 small ones

 - Olive oil

 - Handful toasted hazelnuts

 - Cook the quinoa: rinse the quinoa under running water (rinsing removes quinoa's natural coating, called saponin, which can make it taste bitter or soapy.
 Although boxed quinoa is often pre-rinsed, it doesn't hurt to give the seeds an additional rinse at home).
 Boil 2¼ cups water in a medium sauce pan.
-Add 2 cups of quinoa and ½ teaspoon salt, and bring to a boil.
+Add the quinoa and bring to a boil.
 Cover the pan and simmer for 12 minutes.
-Let the quinoa cool down for a few minutes before you put into a salad bowl.
+Let the quinoa cool down for a few minutes before you use it in the salad.

-- Peel and dice the beets and avocado and set aside.
+- Quinoa beet salad: peel and dice the beets and avocado and set aside.
 Chop the herb finely and set aside.
 Add the quinoa into a salad bowl with the beets, avocado, herb, salt, pepper and sumac.
 Squeeze the lemon, drizzle the olive oil.
 Crush the hazelnuts and sprinkle them over the salad.
 Toss gently and serve.